Third Corps, Army of Northern Virginia: 1864

 During the Battle of North Anna, the Third Corps was positioned on the Confederate left.
-On May 23rd, Wilcox's division attacked the V Corps as it was crossing the North Anna near Jericho Mill; faulty intelligence had led him to believe that only two Union cavalry brigades had crossed the river.
+On May 23, Wilcox's division attacked the V Corps as it was crossing the North Anna near Jericho Mill; faulty intelligence had led him to believe that only two Union cavalry brigades had crossed the river.
 Wilcox launched his attack about 6 p.m. and initially routed two Union brigades but was driven back by a Union counterattack before Confederate reinforcements arrived.
 Wilcox lost 730 men while inflicting only 338 casualties on the Union forces.
 During the rest of the battle, the corps was engaged in only brief skirmishing.
 At Cold Harbor, Hill was stationed on the Confederate left flank but on June 2 Mahone's and Wilcox's divisions were moved to the Confederate right in response to the movements of the Union II Corps; Heth's division remained on the left.
-On June 3rd, an attack by the Union II Corps briefly overran part of the Confederate line to Hill's left but the Florida Brigade counterattacked an recaptured the line.
+On June 3, an attack by the Union II Corps briefly overran part of the Confederate line to Hill's left but the Florida Brigade counterattacked and recaptured the line.

-Following Cold Harbor, the corps was rushed to the Richmond-Petersburg area where it was engaged in the three-day Battle of Petersburg.
+Following Cold Harbor, the corps was rushed to the Richmond-Petersburg area where it was engaged in the three-day Second Battle of Petersburg.
 The corps fought along the Confederate defensive works south of the Appomattox River during the Siege of Petersburg and over the next few months halted several of the Union offenses against the Confederate supply lines, such as at Jerusalem Plank Road, Ream's Station, and the Crater.
 Hill was ill several times during the siege, which forced him to turn operational control of the corps over to his division commanders, such as at Ream's Station.
 The corps lost several hundred men due to desertions during the winter.